What I Learned about Delays and Distractions

 He.
 Shut.
 It.
 Down.

-I have, and it cost me.
-The long hours and long days cost me.
-Troubleshooting someone else’s problems cost me.
 I didn’t realize how much until I saw a picture of myself taken during that season.
 The strain of it was all over me.
 I was completely depleted.
-I stopped in my tracks, but the weight of the work had already taken hold of me.
+Finally, I was forced to stop in my tracks but the weight of the work had already taken hold of me.

+The Lord got my attention.
 I was in bed ill for a week.

-The Lord got my attention.
-Destiny was shifting me.
 To continue as before would have been to abandon the God n Me, and I wouldn't leave Jesus all alone.
-But if I was to prove to God I was serious about my future, I had to live by two non-negotiables:
+But if I was to prove to God I was serious about my future, I had to start living by two non-negotiables:

 “I will not question God’s choice.”